 , I had no idea I had begun a series of

-(so far).
-Nor did I have any idea that it would be unified with my series of
+words (so far).
+Nor did I have any idea that it would be unified with my

-short stories and novels involving robots and my novels involving the Galactic
+series of short stories and novels involving robots and my novels involving

-Empire for a grand total (so far) of fourteen volumes
+the Galactic Empire for a grand total (so far) of fourteen

 and a total of about 1,450,000 words.

-was a twenty-five-year hiatus between 1957 and 1982, during which I did not add
+twenty-five-year hiatus between 1957 and 1982, during which I did not add to

 full-speed throughout the quarter century, but I wrote other things.
 That I